EUPP-benchmark/climetlab-eumetnet-postprocessing-benchmark/docs/source/files/EUPPBench_datasets.rst

 Station observations were provided by European National Meteorological Services within the framework of their open data policy, and are sourced in the metadata of the corresponding datasets.

+Swiss station data are part of this dataset but are presently restricted.
+These station data may be obtained from `IDAWEB <https://gate.meteoswiss.ch/idaweb/>`_ at MeteoSwiss and we are not entitled to provide it online.
+Registration with IDAWEB can be initiated `here <https://gate.meteoswiss.ch/idaweb/prepareRegistration.do>`_.
+Please also read `these information <https://gate.meteoswiss.ch/idaweb/more.do?language=en>`_.

 .. _reforecasts: https://www.ecmwf.int/en/forecasts/documentation-and-support/extended-range/re-forecast-medium-and-extended-forecast-range
 .. _Cycle 45r1: https://www.ecmwf.int/en/forecasts/documentation-and-support/evolution-ifs/cycles/summary-cycle-45r1
 .. _Cycle 43r3: https://www.ecmwf.int/en/forecasts/about-our-forecasts/evolution-ifs/cycles/cycle-43r3